-CRV is introducing a unique breeding value for feed efficiency on December 1st 2020.
+CRV introduced a unique breeding value for feed efficiency in December 2020.
 CRV is the only company in the world to base this breeding value on real feed intake data.
-We currently collect feed intake data from over 1,800 lactating cows on a daily basis.
+We currently collect feed intake data from over 2,000 lactating cows on a daily basis.
 In combination with data collected from over 7,000 Dutch and Flemish cows, this yields the most reliable breeding value in the sector.

 Efficient and sustainable herds

 Efficient and sustainable cows generate immediate benefits for both dairy farmers and society.
 Feed costs represent about 60% of all variable costs involved in milk production.
 Breeding for feed efficiency saves on average 10% on feed costs.
 In addition, efficient utilisation of feed also has a positive impact on the environment as it reduces greenhouse gas emissions and the use of scarce resources.

 CRV, leading in feed efficiency

 In 2017, CRV became the first herd improvement organisation to start large-scale measurement of the feed intake of dairy cows on five working farms.
 The aim is to reduce the feed costs for milk production.
 We currently collect feed intake data from the five working farms and also from 5 research farms on a daily basis.
 This gives CRV a leading position in the collection of real feed intake data.

 Using the breeding value feed efficiency soon results in 10% higher milk production for the same feed costs (based on life time production of a cow).